Ulm campaign: Battle of Wertingen

-For reasons not entirely clear, on 7 October Mack ordered Franz Xavier Auffenburg to take his division of 5,000 infantry and 400 cavalry from Günzburg to Wertingen in preparation for the main Austrian advance out of Ulm.
-Uncertain of what to do and having little hope for reinforcements, Auffenburg was in a dangerous position.
-The first French forces to arrive were Murat's cavalry divisions – Louis Klein's 1st Dragoon Division, Marc Antoine de Beaumont's 3rd Dragoon Division, and Nansouty's 1st Cuirassier Division.
-They began to assault the Austrian positions and were soon joined by Nicolas Oudinot's grenadiers, who were hoping to outflank the Austrians from the northeast.
-Auffenburg attempted a retreat to the southwest, but he was not quick enough: the Austrians lost nearly their entire force, 1,000 to 2,000 of which were taken prisoner.
+For reasons not entirely clear, on 7 October Mack ordered Auffenberg to take his division of 5,000 infantry and 400 cavalry from Günzburg to Wertingen in preparation for the main Austrian advance out of Ulm.
+Uncertain of what to do and having little hope for reinforcements, Auffenberg was in a dangerous position.
+The first French forces to arrive were Murat's cavalry divisions – General of Division (GD) Louis Klein's 1st Dragoon Division, GD Marc Antoine de Beaumont's 3rd Dragoon Division, and GD Etienne de Nansouty's 1st Cuirassier Division.
+They began to assault the Austrian positions and were soon joined by GD Nicolas Oudinot's grenadiers, who were hoping to outflank the Austrians from the northeast.
+Auffenberg attempted a retreat to the southwest, but he was not quick enough: the Austrians lost nearly their entire force, 1,000 to 2,000 of which were taken prisoner.
 The Battle of Wertingen had been an easy French victory.

 The action at Wertingen convinced Mack to operate on the left (north) bank of the Danube instead of making a direct eastwards retreat on the right bank.
 This would require the Austrian army to cross to the north at Günzburg.
-On 8 October Ney was operating under Louis Alexandre Berthier's directions that called for a direct attack on Ulm the following day.
-Ney sent in Jean-Pierre Firmin Malher's 3rd Division to capture the Günzburg bridges over the Danube.
+On 8 October Ney was operating under Marshal Louis Alexandre Berthier's directions that called for a direct attack on Ulm the following day.
+Ney sent in GD Jean-Pierre Firmin Malher's 3rd Division to capture the Günzburg bridges over the Danube.
 In the Battle of Günzburg, a column of this division ran into some Tyrolean jaegers and captured 200 of them, including their commander Konstantin Ghilian Karl d'Aspré, along with two cannons.
 The Austrians noticed these developments and reinforced their positions around Günzburg with three infantry battalions and 20 cannons.
 Malher's division conducted several heroic attacks against the Austrian positions, but all failed.
 Mack then sent in Ignaz Gyulai with seven infantry battalions and fourteen cavalry squadrons to repair the destroyed bridges, but this force was charged and swept away by the delayed French 59th Infantry Regiment.
 Fierce fighting ensued and the French finally managed to establish a foothold on the right (south) bank of the Danube.
-While the Battle of Günzburg was being fought, Ney sent Louis Henri Loison's 2nd Division to capture the Danube bridges at Elchingen, which were lightly defended by the Austrians.
+While the Battle of Günzburg was being fought, Ney sent GD Louis Henri Loison's 2nd Division to capture the Danube bridges at Elchingen, which were lightly defended by the Austrians.
 Having lost most of the Danube bridges, Mack marched his army back to Ulm.
 By 10 October Ney's corps had made significant progress: Malher's 3rd division had crossed to the right (south) bank, Loison's 2nd division held Elchingen, and Pierre Dupont de l'Étang's 1st Division was heading towards Ulm.